Cheesewaffly/COMPFEST14-CTF-Writeups/B-Ranger/README.md

 final_png.close()
 ```

-And voila!
-We found the first part of the flag.
+And we found the first part of the flag!

 [![part-1.png](https://i.postimg.cc/h4msp99N/part-1.png)](https://postimg.cc/5jx8tQKm)

 And now we need to do it to the part_2.png's!